ooree23/RecalboxHomeAssistant/README.md

 > - `imageUrl`
 > - `recalboxVersion` : Version of the Recalbox OS
 > - `hardware` : Device running the Recalbox
+> - `scriptVersion` : Version of the integration script in the Recalbox

 ### Home Assistant to Recalbox